Transactional emails: What they are, best practices, examples & templates

 Security alerts (e.g., suspicious login attempts)

-When creating a security alert email, it's important to make it direct and personal and include a clear CTA.
+When creating a security alert email, it’s important to make it direct and personal and include a clear CTA.
 Ensure that all necessary details, such as location, time, and device type used for account login, are included.
-Additionally, a friendly touch like 'Sent with love from Airbnb' sign-off will remind to the user that the company values their account security.
+Additionally, a friendly touch like ‘Sent with love from Airbnb’ sign-off will remind the user that the company values their account security.

 Two-factor authentication (2FA) codes